apryor6/flask_accepts/README.md

 args = parser.parse_args()
 ```

+And I also love Marshmallow, but the two technologies don't really play well together, at least not out-of-the-box.

 So I made `flask_accepts`, which allows you to decorate an endpoint with just the input parameter information and it will internally parse those arguments and attach the results to the Flask `request` object in `request.parsed_args`.
 It will also automatically add the Swagger integrations from `Flask-RESTplus` where possible without you have to explicitly add the `@api.expect` decorator.
 This includes supporting Swagger even if you provided a Marshmallow schema -- the type mapping is handled internally.

 The core of the library are two decorators, `@accepts` and `@responds`.
 The `@accepts` decorators defines what parameters or schemas the endpoint accepts, returning errors if the inputs fail validation, and `@responds` defines what schema should be used to serialize the output.
 This makes it easy to create a serialization layer on your API outputs without having to write a lot of extra code.